Madeline Miller retells the classic tale from the Odyssey from Circe’s perspective.

 These are the authors that literary Pittsburgh will be talking about all year — read them now, then check out Pittsburgh Arts and Lectures’ website for ticket information.

 “Dry, allusive and charming…the comedy here writes itself.”
 The New York Times

 A concise and highly readable history of humanity’s understanding of God from the bestselling author of Zealot.

-While you wait for Machado’s upcoming memoir In the Dream House, due in fall 2019, check out her wildly original story collection.
+A visceral collection of gorgeously written short stories that bring to life the desire, memory, and sensual appetite of several different women.
+While you wait for Machado’s upcoming memoir In the Dream House, due in fall 2019, check out this wildly original story collection.

 Pulitzer Prize-winning author Dorris Kearns Goodwin explores leadership using four presidents who served during challenging times.

 National Book Award-winning novelist Richard Powers brings an inventive and impassioned story of humanity’s connection to the natural world.

 While you wait for Imbram X. Kendi’s new book, How To Be An Antiracist, to arrive in August, read his masterful, National Book Award-winning history of racism from 2016.

 Author Gertrude Stein, born in what is now the Northside of Pittsburgh, once famously remarked about her adopted hometown of Oakland, California, “There is no there there.”
 What she meant by this cryptic observation is still being debated, but perhaps it refers to the way we remember those places that formed our earliest experiences and how difficult it can be to watch time erode those memories.
 First-time novelist Tommy Orange who grew up in Oakland has written a powerful story of the urban Native American experience.

 A dramatic story set in the decade after World War II and told through the lives of a small group of unexpected characters and two teenagers whose lives are indelibly shaped by their unwitting involvement.